DV

 Strategy & risk

 Both SPYI and TSPY wrap S&P 500 Index with options-based income overlays (options and growth).
 The practical differences are yield target, fee structure, and issuer track record — not the underlying mechanic.
-Beta is 0.69 for SPYI and 0.935 for TSPY, indicating SPYI is less volatile relative to the market.
+Beta is 0.7 for SPYI and 0.935 for TSPY, making SPYI the less volatile of the two by this measure.

 TSPY beta0.935